jungparc/Container-Container-Service/zh/overview.md

 * You can configure containers that use GPUs.
 * You can connect Load Balancer to containers.
 You can expose container services outside through the created Floating IP and Domain.
 * You can monitor the CPU, Memory, network transmission and reception, and storage of containers.
+* Zero-downtime deployment is possible through the rolling update method.

 ## Configuration and Terms